dataminer-site/dataminer-site.github.io/docs/archive/0.9/guides/python/datafusion.md

 datafusion_to_arrow
 ```

-Then query the Apache Arrow table using DuckDB, and output the results as another Apache Arrow table for use in a subsequent DuckDB or DataFusion operation.
+Then query the Apache Arrow table using DuckDB, and output the results as another Apache Arrow table for use in a subsequent DataMiner or DataFusion operation.

 ```python
 output = duckdb.query("""